Laparoscopic Gallbladder Stone Removal

 How Is Laparoscopic gallbladder Removal Performed?

-Surgery is done under general anaesthesia.
+Laparoscopic surgery in Delhi is done under general anaesthesia.
 Using a slim tube-like instrument, the surgeon enters the abdomen in the area of the belly-button.
 A laparoscope connected to a special camera is inserted through the tubing, giving the surgeon an enlarged view of the patient’s internal organs on a tv screen.

 Other cannulas are inserted which permit your surgeon to finely separate the gallbladder from its attachments and so remove it through one of the openings.